 The young man did call, and he was accepted into the program, where he received several hours of financial education.
 With Flor’s encouragement, he started saving $50 each month and depositing it in his Individual Development Account.
 When his account reached $500, the young man entered Arizona State University and began his college career, the first in his family to go to college.

 If you think that’s the best part of this story, just wait.

 A few months after the young man started school, his mother called Flor.
 One by one, she had started IDA accounts for her remaining three children.
 “I never thought I could afford to send my children to college, but thanks to you, they’ll all have the opportunity for higher education.”

-ETL is a revolutionary “Savings to Scholarship” program that prepares low-to-moderate income high school students for college by offering personal finance and college readiness training, financial coaching, peer mentoring, and ongoing support.
-Eligible students, who complete the personal finance training program and establish a habit of savings, and save $500 in their IDA, can receive an 8:1 match on their savings, up to $4,000.
+Earn to Learn is a revolutionary “savings to scholarship” program that prepares low- to moderate-income high school students for college by offering personal finance and college readiness training, financial coaching, peer mentoring, and ongoing support.
+Eligible students who complete the personal finance training program, establish a habit of savings and save $500 in their IDA can receive an 8:1 match on their savings, up to $4,000.
 These funds may be applied to tuition and tuition-related costs at ASU, NAU or the UA.